floragunncom/search-guard-docs/_content/_docs_signals/transformations_transformations.md

 Transformations can be used

 * in the `check`s section of a watch definition
   * the transformation is executed before any actions are executed.
-Changes to the execution context payload data are visible for all subsequent steps and for all actions
+Changes to the execution context runtime data are visible for all subsequent steps and for all actions
 * in the `check`s section of any action
   * the transformation is executed before the action is executed.
-Changes to the execution context payload data are only applied to the payload for that specific action.
+Changes to the execution context runtime data are only applied for that specific action.

 ## Using inline scripts